RootCellar/PixelEngine/README.md

 Put the PixelEngine folder in the base directory of your project.
 Compile the engine source files, and that should be it.

+The src folder contains an example of a basic game.

 Examples of how the engine can be used will be placed in this repository also.

 ## Examples